7 Natural Hay Fever & Allergy Relief Remedies That Work

-If you are susceptible to allergic reactions or hayfever, consider reducing your consumption of certain inflammatory foods which will only add to the burden your body is trying to eliminate.
+If you are susceptible to allergic reactions or hay fever, consider reducing your consumption of certain inflammatory foods which will only add to the burden your body is trying to eliminate.

-You should also cut down on alcohol - particularly spirits - as it can worsen hayfever symptoms.
-If you're going to consume alcohol try to stick with organic preservative-free wines and unfiltered, naturally fermented, preservative-free beers.
+You should also cut down on alcohol - particularly spirits - as it can worsen hay fever symptoms.
+If you're going to consume alcohol, try to stick with preservative-free wines and unfiltered, naturally fermented, preservative-free beers.

-- Consuming a spoonful of local, raw honey per day
+- 1 tablespoon of local, raw organic honey per day

-- Natural spices foods e.g. chilis, garlic, ginger and turmeric which can help thin out the mucous build up
+- Cooking with plenty of natural spices such as fresh chilis, garlic, ginger and turmeric can help thin out the build up of mucous

-- A tablespoon of Apple Cider Vinegar in the morning mixed with a glass of clean water is a natural powerhouse that can aid in breaking up mucous, boosting the immune system, and supporting lymphatic drainage.
+- 1 tablespoon of apple cider vinegar in the morning mixed with a glass of clean water is a natural powerhouse that can aid in breaking up mucous, boosting the immune system and supporting lymphatic drainage.

 5. Consume Omega-3 Fatty Acids

-You’ve heard other health tips encouraging you to eat plenty of omega-3 fatty acids in your diet and for good reason.
+You may have heard that you should get plenty of omega-3 fatty acids into your diet - and for good reason!

 6. Reduce Your Toxic Load

-Essential Oils are an absolute must if you want to support your overall best health and relief from any kind of respiratory challenges.
+Essential Oils are an absolute must if you want to support your overall best health and to keep respiratory challenges at bay.

-Essential Oils are powerful extracts derived purely from the leaves, flowers, bark and resin of plants that are even more potent in terms of their compounds than the plants themselves.
+Essential Oils are derived purely from the leaves, flowers, bark and resin of plants which are even more concentrated in terms of their compounds, than the plants themselves.

-Essential Oils such as tea tree, lemon, eucalyptus, and peppermint can work wonders for purifying the air in your home, counteracting airborne chemicals that may be circulating and for providing maximum support in restoring healthy respiratory function.
+Essential Oils such as Tea Tree, Lemon, Eucalyptus and Peppermint can work wonders for purifying the air in your home, counteracting airborne chemicals that may be circulating and for providing maximum support in restoring healthy respiratory function.

 Tolman Self Care.